rama7993/sportify/README.md

 - **⚡ Debounced Search**: 300ms debouncing for optimal performance
 - **🎛️ Advanced Filtering**: Filter by specific content types
 - **📱 Responsive Search**: Optimized for all screen sizes
+- **🎯 Clickable Cards**: All search results are fully interactive with green hover effects

 ### 🎵 Audio Experience